SrujanSShetty/IIT-Bank-Account/README.md

 ## Extra Credit
 An additional feature includes the display of a 12-month interest report, showing month-by-month updates to the account balance after interest is applied.

+## Acknowledgments

+I would like to thank Prof.James Papademas[@https://www.linkedin.com/in/james-papademas-a3446420/) for inspiring me with their work on advance topics of OOPS and approach.
+Their contributions and ideas were instrumental in shaping this project.